OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       [[Loading]] message must be red in this mode.

     * type "help" to get shell commands list and "help command" or "command /?" to help on single command.
+Commands have many features, which listed only in help ;)

-    * "format" command can be used to format FAT16/32 partition or drive.
+    * "format" command can be used to format partition to FAT16/32 or HPFS.
-      System type selected automatically (by disk size), but you can vary cluster size (with including not supported by OS/2 - 64k FAT cluster).
+      FAT type selected automatically (by disk size), but you can vary cluster size (with including not supported by OS/2 - 64k FAT cluster).

       Mount partition to QSINIT before format it.

       All FAT structures will be aligned to 4k (for Advanced Format HDDs).
       This can be turned off by /noaf key.

+      HPFS format is fully functional too (note, that QSINIT unable to read and write HPFS, only able to format it).
+HPFS requires code page, by default 850 used, but it can be selected in "chcp" command from a short list of available in QSINIT.

     * possibility of launching boot sector from any of primary or logical partitions.
 Command: